Bad breath: Nose and sinuses

 In this occurrence, the air exiting the nostrils has a pungent odour that differs from the oral odour.
 Nasal odour may be due to sinus infections or foreign bodies.

-Halitosis is often stated to be a symptom of chronic rhinosinusitis, however gold standard breath analysis techniques have not been applied.
+Halitosis is often stated to be a symptom of chronic rhinosinusitis; however, gold standard breath analysis techniques have not been applied.
 Theoretically, there are several possible mechanisms of both objective and subjective halitosis that may be involved.

 Tonsils

-There is disagreement as to the proportion of halitosis cases which are caused by conditions of the tonsils.
+There is disagreement as to the proportion of halitosis cases that are caused by conditions of the tonsils.
 Some claim that the tonsils are the most significant cause of halitosis after the mouth.
 According to one report, approximately 3% of halitosis cases were related to the tonsils.
-Conditions of the tonsils which may be associated with halitosis include chronic caseous tonsillitis (cheese-like material can be exuded from the tonsillar crypt orifi), tonsillolithiasis (tonsil stones), and less commonly peritonsillar abscess, actinomycosis, fungating malignancies, chondroid choristoma and inflammatory myofibroblastic tumor.
+Conditions of the tonsils that may be associated with halitosis include chronic caseous tonsillitis (cheese-like material can be exuded from the tonsillar crypt orifi), tonsillolithiasis (tonsil stones), and less commonly peritonsillar abscess, actinomycosis, fungating malignancies, chondroid choristoma, and inflammatory myofibroblastic tumor.

 Esophagus

 The lower esophageal sphincter, which is the valve between the stomach and the esophagus, may not close properly due to a hiatal hernia or GERD, allowing acid to enter the esophagus and gases to escape to the mouth.
-A Zenker's diverticulum may also result in halitosis due to aging food retained in the esophagus.
+A Zenker's diverticulum may also result in halitosis due to food retained in the esophagus.